sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd/set-up-cicd.md

     - Mozilla Firefox
     - Google Chrome
     - Microsoft Edge
-- You have prepared your application for deployment in SAP Cloud Foundry runtime.
+- You have prepared your application for deployment in SAP BTP, Cloud Foundry runtime.
 See [Deploy in SAP BTP, Cloud Foundry Runtime](deploy-to-cf).